Fishing closures apply to recreational and commercial fishers.

 Marine parks also contain specific sanctuary zones where where fishing and other activities might be restricted.

-The Department of Environment and Natural Resources (DEWNR) is responsible for the management of SA's marine parks.
+The Department of Environment and Water (DEW) is responsible for the management of SA's marine parks.

 Information about marine park and sanctuary zone locations and permitted activities is available on the Marine Parks website.

 Taking bottom dwelling organisms from any intertidal rock reefs in South Australia is prohibited.

 Read more about intertidal rocky reefs and intertidal habitats.